AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 <InlineAlert variant="info" slots="text" />

 If you don't already have a `CLIENT_ID` and `CLIENT_SECRET`, retrieve it from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview).
+Store these credentials securely and never expose them in client-side or public code.

 Try generating an access token by running the following command in your terminal: